vhconsultor-dev/vhconsultor-backend/API_ELIMINACION_FACTURAS.md

 4. **Bulk Deletion Safety**: When deleting all contract invoices, the system validates ALL invoices first.
 If ANY fail validation, NO invoices are deleted.

+5. **Contract Isolation (Security)**:
+   - **CRITICAL**: When using `contractId`, the system uses a parameterized database query: `WHERE ContractId = @contractId`
+   - **ONLY** invoices belonging to the specified contract are retrieved and can be deleted
+   - **ZERO** invoices from other contracts can be affected
+   - This is enforced at the database query level using Entity Framework Core's parameterized queries
+   - The implementation code: `.Where(i => i.ContractId == contractId)` ensures complete isolation
+   - **Verified**: SQL injection is prevented through parameterized queries
+   - You can be confident that only invoices from the contract you specify will be affected

-5. **User-Friendly Messages**: All error messages provide specific details about what prevented the deletion and how to resolve it.
+6. **User-Friendly Messages**: All error messages provide specific details about what prevented the deletion and how to resolve it.

-6. **Authentication Required**: This endpoint requires a valid JWT token.
+7. **Authentication Required**: This endpoint requires a valid JWT token.
 Without authentication, it will return `401 Unauthorized`.

-7. **Timezone**: All timestamps are in Costa Rica timezone (UTC-6).
+8. **Timezone**: All timestamps are in Costa Rica timezone (UTC-6).

-8. **Cascade Behavior**: Invoice items are automatically deleted with their parent invoice, but attachments must be manually deleted first.
+9. **Cascade Behavior**: Invoice items are automatically deleted with their parent invoice, but attachments must be manually deleted first.

 ---